ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/background.md

   advertisement tells the uCDN the limitations for delegating a request to the dCDN.
-For IP prefixes or ASN(s), the footprint signals to the uCDN that it should consider the dCDN a candidate only if the IP address of the request routing source falls within the prefix set (or ASN, respectively).
+For IP prefixes or ASN(s), the footprint signals to the uCDN that it should consider the dCDN a candidate only if the IP address of the request routing source falls within the prefix set or ASN, respectively.
 The CDNI specifications do not define how a given uCDN determines what address ranges are in a particular ASN.
 Similarly, for country codes, a uCDN should only consider the dCDN a candidate if it covers the country of the request routing